Combinatorics of Hurwitz degenerations and tropical realizability: Non-superabundant functions

-\begin{enumerate}[(i)] \item Suppose there exists a critical vertex of valency at least $2$ in the tree $T_1$, and relabel so this vertex is $A_1$.
-By disconnecting $T_1$ at this vertex, we can express $T_1$ as a union of strictly smaller subtrees, call them $T_1'$ and $T_1''$, such that $T_1'\cap T_1'' = \{A_1\}$.
-Let $S'$ be the union of $T_1'$ with the stars in $T$ of the critical points that lie in $T'_1$.
-Let $S''$ be obtained analogously from $T''_1$.
-Since $T_1$ is contracted, its edges have no effect on harmonicity, and so $F$ restricts to a harmonic maps on $S'$ and $S''$, and furthermore, these restrictions both admit $H$-modifications with the required properties.
-The modifications agree on the intersection, so Lemma~\ref{lemma:glueing} yields the required $H$-modification. \item We now consider the case where every critical vertex $A_i$ is a leaf of $T_1$, and let $e_i$ denote the corresponding leaf edges.
-If any $e_i$ is incident to two critical vertices, then by the genus and connectivity hypotheses on $T_1$, there must only be two critical vertices $A_1$ and $A_2$, and the edge $e_1$ between them is all of $T_1$.
-If this is the case, we modify as follows.
-Let $M$ be the midpoint of $e_1$ and denote by $a$ the length of $\overline{A_1 M}$.
-Add two rays $\ell_1, \ell_2$ to the domain graph based at $M$.
-Add a new ray $\ell$ to the target graph at the image of $M$ i.e. $0\in \RR$.
-Then add a vertex $N$ on this new ray $\ell$, such that its distance to $0$ is $a$.
+\item We now consider the case where every critical vertex $A_i$ is a leaf of $T_1$, and let $e_i$ denote the corresponding leaf edges.
+If any $e_i$ is incident to two critical vertices, then by connectivity of $T_1$, there must only be two critical vertices $A_1$ and $A_2$, and the edge $e_1$ between them is all of $T_1$.
+In this case, we modify as follows.
+Let $M$ be the midpoint of $e_1$ and let $a = |A_1 M|$, the length of $A_1 M$.
+For the domain modification, add two rays $\ell_1, \ell_2$ to the domain graph based at $M$.
+For the target, add a new ray $\ell$ to the target graph at the image of $M$, i.e., $0 \in \mathbb{R}$.
+Place a vertex $N$ on this new ray $\ell$, such that its distance to $0$ is $a$.
 Map the segments from $A_i$ to $M$, for both $i$, to the segment from $0$ to $N$.
-Map $\ell_1,\ell_2$ to the ray emanating from $N$ along $\ell$ with slope $1$.
+Map $\ell_1, \ell_2$ to the ray emanating from $N$ along $\ell$ with slope $1$.
 Finally, at each critical vertex $A_i$, add $d_{A_i} - 1$ rays to $A_i$, and map each to $\ell$ with slope $1$.

-This gives the required $H$-modification. \item Assume that we are in neither of the situations above, and have critical vertices $A_i$ that are all leaves, and associated leaf vertices $e_i$, so none of the $e_i$ connect distinct $A_j$'s.
-By closedness of the realizability condition as stated in Theorem~\ref{lemma:limit}, we can assume that the lengths of the $e_i$ are all distinct, and that $e_1$ is the minimum.
-Let $a$ be this minimum length.
+\item Assume that we are in neither of the previous situations, and that the critical vertices $A_i$ are all leaves with associated leaf edges $e_i$.
+In particular, none of the $e_i$ connect distinct $A_j$’s.
+Without loss of generality, let $e_1$ have minimal length among these leaf edges, and denote this length by $a$.